 Boondocking in Utah and Arizona

-The second night we boondocked on someone’s property in Salt Lake City, through Boondockers Welcome.
+The second night of our road trip, we boondocked on someone’s property in Salt Lake City, through Boondockers Welcome.
 We had plenty of space in the side yard to hook up to power and set up our RV slide-outs.
 Even in another family’s yard, our RV provides us with a great little home away from home.

-The third night we stayed at an awesome RV resort in Kanab, Utah.
+On the third night of our road trip, we stayed at an awesome RV resort in Kanab, Utah.
 Our kids really enjoyed using the hot tub and riding their bikes around the gravel parking lot.
 At this point, we hadn’t de-winterized our RV yet, so we all took the opportunity to use the RV park showers.
 My husband Andy made us a yummy breakfast in the morning using our outdoor camp stove.

 Exploring Moqui Caverns in Kanab, Utah